Load balancing is the process of distributing incoming traffic across multiple backend servers.

 Please also note that in NLB setups, the Settings area might have discrepancies between nodes due to clientside caching.
 Admins should make sure they alway fully refresh the Settings tree (doubleclick Settings in the area menu) before making changes.

-Load Balancing also contains a number of notifications you can subscribe to:
+Load Balancing also contains a number of system notifications you can subscribe to:

 For more information on these, please contact us on the forum.